mskriver/terraform-provider-mikrotik/docs/resources/ip_firewall_filter.md

 ## Argument Reference

-* address - (Required) The IP address or subnet of the entry to be created
-* list - (Required) Name of the list address-list which the address/subnet should be added to
-* comment - (Optional) Comment/description for the address-list entry
-* disabled - (Optional) Disable knob for address-list entry.
-Default value is "false"

 * action - (Optional) - Action for the firewall filter entry
 * address_list - (Optional)
 * address_list_timeout - (Optional)